metermult/USRTCP232_Configuration_tool/README.md

 # USR-TCP232-302 Controller

 Hello!
 This is a tool I made that can be integrated into a larger script base for configuring RS232 converters that are networked.
 Specifically the USR-TCP232-302.
 I would imagine this would also work across other PUSR devices but it has yet to be attempted.
 This allows an admin/user to make a few requests to one of these devices and configure them without having to access the web UI.
+The purpose of this device is to have a networked rs232 converter so that you do not need to use USB ports and can instead use a networked tool and access the UART/RS232 interface through the network.
+Much easier IMO than having large dupont wires going everywhere and not having enough USB ports on a host machine.

 ## Concepts